kief/infrastructure-as-code.com/_patterns/stack-configuration/index.md

 ## Typical uses for configuring stack instances differently

-As described in the [core patterns](/patterns/stack-replication), there are two main patterns used to create multiple stack instances from a single stack project.
+As described in the [stack replication patterns](/patterns/stack-replication), there are two main patterns used to create multiple stack instances from a single stack project.
 One is a [template stack](/patterns/stack-replication/template-stack.html), where all of the instances created from a stack project are intended to be highly consistent.
 There should be very little variation between them.
 The common case of this is when creating stack instances to test software - the same stack source code is used to create instances for development, test, and production, so that the software is tested in an environment that is consistent with production.

 <figure>